typegoose/mongodb-memory-server/README.md

 ### Configuring which mongod binary to use

-The default behaviour is that the latest version for your OS will be downloaded.
+The default behaviour is that version ~~`latest`~~`4.0.14` for your OS will be downloaded.
 By setting [ENVIRONMENT variables](#options-which-can-be-set-via-environment-variables) you are able to specify which version and binary will be downloaded:

 ```bash
 export MONGOMS_DOWNLOAD_URL=https://fastdl.mongodb.org/linux/mongodb-linux-x86_64-ubuntu1804-4.2.8.tgz